Completion of MAS Core plus ARST 520 and 9 additional ARST course credits

 This course consists of practical experience and the observation of the professional work of others.
 It takes place in a recognized archival repository under the supervision of a senior archivist.
 It offers experience of basic archival functions.

 Internships take place at the end of Winter Term 1 (from January to March) or at the end of Winter Term 2 (from May to July).
 It is a 3-month placement (12 weeks) of full-time work with no pay.
-If you wish to take this course, please fill out the ARST 595 Internship Application Form and submit as instructed on the form to the Student Services Coordinator at least twelve weeks before you wish to complete the internship.
+If you wish to take this course, please fill out the ARST 595 Internship Application Form and submit as instructed on the form to the Educational Services Coordinator at least twelve weeks before you wish to complete the internship.
 The Coordinator will attempt to arrange a placement for you in an approved repository of your choice.

 The School will negotiate arrangements; you do not approach a professional in the field for this purpose.
 Placements in a wide range of archival and record repositories and settings are possible provided arrangements can be made for a knowledgeable professional to supervise a regimen, which meets the above objectives.
 You should not expect remuneration.
 In some cases, rules and regulations of the repository, including union contracts, may make it impossible to place you in a repository of your first choice.
 Every effort will be made to place every student who wishes to elect this course but the limited number of satisfactory placements available in the Greater Vancouver area may make it impossible to meet everyone’s wishes.